fbeeper/fbeeper.github.io/_posts/2020-06-11-Accessibility-Audit-VoiceOver-101.md

 Using VoiceOver, we can learn some of the most fundamental concepts of accessibility.
 And we can also start exposing where we need to improve our apps.

 With the four (4!) simple gestures in this article I have identified some of the most foundational accessibility issues in iOS apps.
-And I hope you can too.
+I hope you can too.

 **I look to validate that all UI elements are reachable and properly described.** In other words, I note all the things I cannot navigate consistently, as well as those that are not clearly described with the VoiceOver reading.